vascofazza/computer_graphics-advanced-animations/README.md

-# Assignment 4: Animate
+# Assignment 3: Animate

 Simple openGL animation renderer framework in C++ with Soft Body Dynamics and cloth internal collision detection.
-Developed in the context of the second homework of the fundamentals of computer graphics course held by Prof. Fabio Pellacini.
+Developed in the context of the third homework of the fundamentals of computer graphics course held by Prof. Fabio Pellacini.

 ![self-colliding cloth](gif_out/15_cloth1.gif)